platformland/electric-book/book/text/identify.md

 # Identifying platforms

-Platforms solve problems once, meeting the common needs of users, rather than addressing the same problem multiple times, in slightly different ways.
+Platforms solve problems once, meeting the _common_ needs of users, rather than addressing the same problem multiple times, and in slightly different ways.
 Those users might be elsewhere in government, in a different tier of government or outside government altogether (for example, a private company or charity).

 Your organization will need to prioritize three things to help it identify where there is a genuine opportunity to do this, and where the opportunity is purely superficial: